MaximPVladimirovich/linkedin_apply_bit/README.md

  # We must fill this position urgently.
 Can you start immediately? (yes/no checkbox)
  urgentFill: True
  # Are you comfortable commuting to this job's location? (yes/no checkbox)
- commute: True
+ commute: False
  # Have you completed the following level of education: DEGREE TYPE? (yes/no checkbox)
  degreeCompleted:
   - High School Diploma
-  - Bachelor's Degree
+  #- Bachelor's Degree
   # - Associate's Degree
   # - Master's Degree
   # - Master of Business Administration